‘I’ve painted myself into a corner’ – Learning from the divide between ‘artistic’ and ‘anarchist’ squats in Paris

 ok.
 I don’t think they paid rent, I never enquired but the ethos there was not about making money from people using the space – I imagine they paid the electricity bill for that the warehouse and that was that.
 Some people worked in office jobs or in a flower factory to earn the cash they needed to pursue their fairly hedonistic lifestyles.
 I’m not sure if the place had a contract or not, they did have a fairly good relationship with the

-owner (the Taiwanese Government) but it doesn’t really seem to matter to me ultimately whether they were on a contract or not, since a contract can mean many things (right now as I’m revising this piece, I’m sitting in a squat in Elephant & Castle in London which has been here a couple of years on a frequently adjourned agreement with the owner to leave when he will develop the space – this especially makes sense when we remember that squatting in residential properties is now criminalised, so otherwise the owner could have gone straight to the police and got them kicked out).
+owner (the Taiwanese [should be Thai] Government) but it doesn’t really seem to matter to me ultimately whether they were on a contract or not, since a contract can mean many things (right now as I’m revising this piece, I’m sitting in a squat in Elephant & Castle in London which has been here a couple of years on a frequently adjourned agreement with the owner to leave when he will develop the space – this especially makes sense when we remember that squatting in residential properties is now criminalised, so otherwise the owner could have gone straight to the police and got them kicked out).
 [This squat has since ended] [Also worth noting this was a use deal, they paid no rent, to me that’s obvious because only Paris art squatters would pay rent and then claim still to be squatters, everywhere else that makes no sense].

 In the Netherlands, of course, there is also anti-squat (anti-kraak), provided by several multi-national companies such as Ad Hoc and Camelot.